 Dr Hilligan is affiliated with Southern Cross to provide skin checks and appropriate surgery including facial skin flap and skin grafts.
 He is also and advanced plus skin cancer surgeon working for the Primary Health Care organisation providing District Health Board funded skin cancer surgery.

-Field treatments for facial keratosis using Picato and Metvix.
-These are new treatments strongly indicated for patients who have already a facial skin malignancy removed or who have widespread sun damage.
+Field treatments for facial keratosis using Metvix.
+This is a new treatment strongly indicated for patients who have already a facial skin malignancy removed or who have widespread sun damage.
 We also supply Nicotinamide tablets for purchase.
 New research has shown that simply taking one tablet a day of Nicotinamide will reduce the progression of the actinic keratosis to squamous cell carcinoma by about 30%.
 This is a cheap alternative costing $30 for 100 tablets.

 Smears are available from either the doctor or nurse.
 The smear test can show up early changes in the cells of your cervix that might lead to cancer.
 If changes are found, steps can be taken to prevent cervical cancer.
 Regular smear tests are therefore recommended for all women who have ever been sexually active under the age of 70 years.
 If you have had a hysterectomy you may not need to have a smear.